RoboSherlock/robosherlock_docs/source/tutorials/create_your_own_ae.rst

    <node>ResultAdvertiser</node>
    </fixedFlow>

-Run the pipeline as described in :ref:`pipeline`.
+Run the pipeline as described in :doc:`pipeline`.
 Look at the output in your terminal.
 There should be an output with the value of the test parameter, and the number of points in the point cloud.

 .. note:: It is recommended to  create you own launch file in the current package.
 Notice that you have to change the arguments of the ros node in the launch file in order to execute your new pipeline( from demo to my_demo)